Preventing Dental Disease with Cat and Dog Teeth Cleaning in Daleville, AL

 • A thorough oral exam to check for any signs of disease, such as periodontal pockets, redness, buildup, and loose teeth

-• Using a polishing tool to smooth the surfaces of the teeth and delay future buildup
+• Polishing to smooth tooth surfaces and delay future buildup

-• Providing fluoride treatment as needed to protect the teeth from buildup
+• Providing fluoride treatment as needed to help protect enamel

-• Performing tooth extractions if necessary to remove loose and/or severely damaged teeth
+• Performing tooth extractions if necessary to remove loose or severely damaged teeth

 How to Manage Your Pet’s Dental Care at Home